ni/measurement-plugin-labview/docs/README.md

 1. Open `<MeasurementName>.lvproj` that contains the Measurement Service library.

-2. Start the discovery service if the measurement is to be used in InstrumentStudio Measurement Framework.
+2. Start the discovery service if the measurement is to be used in InstrumentStudio.

 3. Run the `Run Service.vi` from `<MeasurementName>.lvlib` to run the measurement service from `<MeasurementName>.lvproj`